-In this workshop, I'll take you through the core stages of designing a new identity for HabiGym – a new, modern gym.
-I'll walk you through how this identity was created, with annotated steps covering the process from the start right through to the final presentation.
-As well as demonstrating some of the essential tools and skills that you can equip yourself with to help streamline your workflow in Illustrator, I'll also share a few best-practice rules of thumbs for working smarter.
+This tutorial will walk you through the core stages of creating a new identity for the ultra-modern HabiGym.
+I'll show you how this identity was conceived, explaining each stage of the process from when the ideas were born through to the final presentation.
+As well as demonstrating some of the essential tools and skills that you can learn to help streamline your workflow in Illustrator, I'll also share a few best-practice rules of thumbs for working smarter.

 01. Always start on paper